- What Is the Long-Term Bridge Performance (LTBP) Program About

 - Promote the next generation of bridge and bridge management systems.

-Ultimately, improved understanding of bridge performance will promote safety, mobility, longevity, and reliability of the Nation's highway transportation assets and allow bridge owners to make better data-driven decisions regarding their bridge inventory.
+Ultimately, improved understanding of bridge performance will promote safety, mobility, longevity, and reliability of the Nation's highway transportation assets and will allow bridge owners to make better data-driven decisions regarding their bridge inventory.

-Understanding bridge performance is the key to creating "the bridge of the future."
+Understanding bridge performance is the key to creating the bridge of the future.
 Bridge performance is a multifaceted issue involving the performance of materials and protective systems, individual bridge components, and the structural system as a whole.
 The performance of any bridge or bridge element depends on multiple factors, many of which are closely linked.
 They include: the original design parameters and specifications (bridge type, materials, geometries, and load capacities); the initial quality of materials and the as-built construction; varying conditions of climate, air quality, and soil properties; and corrosion and other deterioration processes.
 Other factors influencing performance include traffic volumes; counts and weights of truck loads; truck live load impacts; and damage sustained as a result of scour, seismic events, and wind.

 A final critical factor influencing performance is the type, timing, and effectiveness of preventive maintenance, of minor and major rehabilitation actions, and ultimately of replacement actions applied to the bridge.
 These factors combine to affect the condition and operational capacities of the bridge and its various structural elements at any given point of its life cycle.
 Currently, some important aspects of bridge performance are not well understood, and some of the main factors related to bridge performance are not well documented.
 Attempts to assess how bridges are performing are partly based on expert opinion and/or analyses that are hampered by lack of crucial data, and thus are dependent on one or more assumptions or generalizations.

-Bridge performance measures have different uses depending on the perspective and responsibilities of those persons using the performance measures.
+Bridge performance measures have different uses depending on the perspective and responsibilities of those persons using the measures.
 Bridge performance measures are useful for the following reasons:

 - Identifying clear links between specific policies (such as the type and quantity of anti-icing materials), actions, and the resulting change in the performance level of a bridge element.